 ORLANDO, Fla. – Powerful hurricanes can bring a lot of rain in a short amount of time to Central Florida and can cause devastating flooding to certain areas.

 During Hurricane Irma in 2017, officials said nine inches of rain fell in a period of 28 hours in the Orlo Vista area near Orlando.
 High flood waters forced 55 people to evacuate their homes.

 Orange County officials have said since then that they're trying to prevent future flooding in the area.
 It was awarded a FEMA grant to dig 40 acres of retention ponds deeper.

-Mike Drozeck, who works with the county's Storm Water Management Division, said he hopes construction will begin late next year and should be complete by 2022.
+Mike Drozeck, who works with the county’s Storm Water Management Division, initially said he hoped construction will be complete by 2022.
 The project will cost $10 million.

 "This project will definitely protect them much better than what's currently out there," Drozeck said.

 The county is also working with FEMA to change the flood zone in Orlo Vista, which would require homeowners with federally backed mortgages to get flood insurance.
 The county said it would send out notices to residents before FEMA officially makes the change.